Sutto/Pebble/README.md

     setInterval((=>
       @emit some: "data"
     ), 10000)

+module.exports = MyPublisher
 ```

 You define a setup method that starts doing processing, configure a name (and optionally, `namespace`
 for events and `configNamespace` for the configuration json namespace).
 This simple yet flexible architecture
 makes it possible to build a wide variety of publishers.

+To use a publisher in your.

 ### Configuration